hashchange/backbone.select/readme.md

 If you no longer use a collection and are about to discard it, you need to close it first: call `collection.close()`.
 [See above][close-collection].

-## Internal properties
+## Extension API

-There are a number of internal properties which nevertheless are part of the public API of Backbone.Select.
+There are a number of internal properties, flags, events, and configuration settings which nevertheless are part of the public API of Backbone.Select.
 You should not need to even know about them when you apply the mixins to your own objects.
 But they can come in handy if you build a component on top of Backbone.Select.
 (An example of such a component is [Backbone.Cycle][].)

-But beware: **Use them read-only.**

-The behaviour of these properties, as described below, is safeguarded by tests.
+The API is safeguarded by tests.
 Introducing a breaking change would entail moving to a new major version of Backbone.Select.
-In other words, they are safe to use – never mind they are internal.
+In other words, the API is safe to use – never mind it is largely internal.

+### Internal properties

+**Use the following properties read-only.**

 Internal properties are prefixed with `_picky`.
 (The first such property was introduced when Backbone.Select was still a bunch of PRs for Backbone.Picky, hence the name.)

-Not all of the `_picky` properties are part of the public API, though.
-If you encounter one and don't see it in the list below, it might change or be removed at any time, so don't rely on it (or monitor it closely).
+In addition to the properties listed here, you'll find other ones with a `_picky` prefix in the source.
+But the `_picky` prefix in itself does not mean that a property is part of the public API.
+If you encounter a property and don't see it in the list below, it might change or be removed at any time, so don't rely on it (or monitor it closely).

 ##### `_pickyType`